-The headteacher has overall responsibility for the development of IHPs for pupils with medical conditions.
-This has been delegated to Sheree Horn.
+The Headteacher has overall responsibility for the development of IHPs for pupils with medical conditions.
+This has been delegated to Sheree Horn with the support of Katie Millea.

 Plans will be reviewed at least annually, or earlier if there is evidence that the pupil's needs have changed.